MGTheTrain/ml-ops-poc/python/README.md

 │       └── ...
 │
 ├── src/                    # Source code directory
-│   ├── data_loader.py      # Data loading utilities
+│   ├── data_loader.py      # Data loading utilities.
+Load the dataset from the specified directory (data/ in this case) or from external sources like databases or APIs
 │   ├── model.py            # Model architecture definition
 │   ├── train.py            # Training script
 │   └── utils.py            # Utility functions